-Patrick Hughes (Bermingham, 1939) lives and works in London.
-More than fifty years ago he began his career with very playful work inspired by the surreal tradition in 20th century modernist art.
-Since his breakthrough discovery of reverse perspective, Hughes has continued to confound viewers with his three- dimensional paintings, by presenting those parts of the picture that seem farthest away at the nearest point.
+Patrick Hughes (Birmingham, 1939) lives and works in London.
+More than fifty years ago he began his career with work inspired by the surreal tradition.
+Since his breakthrough discovery of reverse perspective, Hughes has continued to confound viewers with his three- dimensional paintings.

-Frequently linked with surreal and pop artists, Hughes created his own specific genre.
-His work is direct, ambiguous, and appeals strongly to anybody’s imagination.
-The work addresses to a realm of visual sensation and deludes our perception of the environment.
+Hughes’ work is direct, ambiguous, and appeals strongly to anybody’s imagination.
+The work addresses a realm of visual sensation and deludes our perception of the environment.

-Widely recongnised as one of the major painters of contemporary British art, Hughes works are part of many public collections including: the Tate Gallery, London (UK); the Victoria & Albert Museum, London (UK); Phillip Morris Collection, New York (USA); Madison Museum of Contemporary Art (USA), Brooklyn Museum (USA), the British Library, London (UK); The Arts Council of Great Britain (UK), Deutsche Bibliothek, Frankfurt (Germany) and many more.
+As one of the major painters of contemporary British art, Hughes works are part of many public collections including: the Tate Gallery, London (UK); the Victoria & Albert Museum, London (UK); Phillip Morris Collection, New York (USA); Madison Museum of Contemporary Art (USA), Brooklyn Museum (USA), the British Library, London (UK); The Arts Council of Great Britain (UK), Deutsche Bibliothek, Frankfurt (Germany).

-Hughes has exhibited in London and throughout Europe, South East Asia, America and Canada.
-In 2014 solo exhibitions have included Moving Space at Panorama Mestdag Museum, The Hague (Netherlands), Gallery 360, Northeastern University, Boston (USA) and his work also features in the exhibion Visual Deception II: Into the Future which toors museums in Japan 2014-2015, via Tokyo, Nagoya and Kobe.
+Hughes has exhibited in London and throughout Europe, Asia, America and Canada.
+In 2014 solo exhibitions have included Moving Space at Panorama Mesdag Museum, The Hague (Netherlands), Gallery 360, Northeastern University, Boston (USA) and his work also features in the exhibion Visual Deception II: Into the Future which toured museums in Japan 2014-2015, via Tokyo, Nagoya and Kobe.

-In Oktober 2014 Hughes’ research, exploring the paradoxical nature of the visual arts, has been awarded Doctor of Science honoris causa by the School of Advance Studies, London.
-Commenting on his award Patrick Hughes said: “I have been absorbed in the science of perception and perspective since I started making art, so to be honoured by the University with a Doctor of Science degree is the culmination of fifty years of study, to be continued.”
+In October 2014 Hughes was awarded Doctor of Science, honoris causa, by the School of Advanced Studies, London.
+Patrick Hughes says: “I have been absorbed in the science of perception and perspective since I started making art, so to be honoured by the University with a Doctor of Science degree is the culmination of fifty years of study, to be continued.”